PeterDavison01/CSchallenges/README.md

 This project will utilise the tools provided by [AR.js](https://github.com/jeromeetienne/AR.js) for the Augmented Reality side and [Flask](https://github.com/pallets/flask) for the web framework on the Raspberry Pi.
 AR.js uses Marker-based Augmented Reality, which means if a camera detects a recognised marker then the device will produce the corresponding AR model ontop of the marker for the user to see.

+### Guide to the GitHub Repository

+This section is for developers who want to use this repository for their own development.
+##### Objects Folder
+This folder is for custom objects, so models and animations will be stored in here.
+Although currently the application uses default squares, the ability to add custom objects will shortly be added.
+##### Index.html
+Index.html is the main program that the application runs off.
+It is written in HTML and fully commented for ease of modification.

 ### Web Application
 The AR standalone version can be found [here](https://peterdavison01.github.io/CSchallenges/).
 This demonstrates a simple AR marker-based app that produces different coloured squares.
 This application is mainly used for testing which explains it's limited capabilities.